jjacke13/CLN-plugins/README.md

 ```
 or
 ```
-plugin=/run/current-system/sw/bin/clnrest
+plugin=/run/current-system/sw/bin/<plugin-name>
 ```
 Restart the node and you are good to go

-You can find documentation about these plugins in (https://docs.corelightning.org/reference/lightningd-config) .
+You can find documentation about cln-grpc and clnrest in (https://docs.corelightning.org/reference/lightningd-config).
+For the other awesome community plugins, you can find documentation in (https://github.com/lightningd/plugins/tree/master).